EarningsCall/earningscall-python/README.md

 ## Get Text by Speaker with Speaker Name and Title

 NOTE: This is a new experimental feature.

-NOTE: Level `2` data is provided in any plan that includes Enhanced Transcript Data.
+It includes Speaker Names and Titles.

 ```python
 from earningscall import get_company